kvalle/beertistics/README.md

 You'll also need an Elastic Search instance running.
 Start one with this script (from another terminal/tab):

     $ ./scripts/es.sh

-### Author

-Any questions and feedback is welcome at kjetil.valle AT gmail.com.

 ### Disclaimer